SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-01-alas-arecibo.md

 stories.

 <iframe width="400" height="225" src="https://www.youtube.com/embed/ytie995zY-Q" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-I feel like some ancient Roman scholar, tearfully watching the barbarians destroying my civilization as they break what they cannot understand.
-Or like some ancient Alexandrine, watching and weeping as fanatics burn the Library the could not read.
+I feel like some ancient Roman scholar, tearfully watching the barbarians destroying a civilization as they break what they cannot understand.
+Or like some ancient Alexandrine, watching and weeping as fanatics burn the Library they could not read.
 Or an ancient Pompeiian, watching from a distance as indifferent nature destroys the beloved city that is home and hearth.